ocdladefense/devenv/README.md

 # ocdladefense/vagrant-environment
 Use Vagrant to download and configure a LAMP stack for WordPress development.
-The environment is downloaded into a guest virtual machine.
+The environment is downloaded into a guest virtual machine on your local computer.

 ## Installation
+After installing this repository and running <code>vagrant up</code> use the <vagrant ssh> command to login to the guest machine.
+The guest machine's shared folder, <code>/vagrant</code>, should reflect all of the files in this repository.

 Before installing this repository, download the Vagrant VM environment at https://www.vagrantup.com/downloads.html.
 Once installed, you can use Vagrant command line tools - especially <code>vagrant up</code> -- to complete the installation.
 The <code>vagrant up</code> command retrieves configuration settings from the Vagrantfile to download Virtual Box; then Composer can be used to complete the WordPress installation.

+### Vagrant configuration
+Configurations are listed as YML files.
+Default.yml is responsible for configuring environment variables; various playbooks are responsible for installing and configuring additional software.

 Other programs installed as part of this environment are:
 -  Apache2, The Apache web server.